isomerpages/nlb-biblioasia/_feb-2006/A Wealth of Business Resources: The Business Collection at the Lee Kong Chian Reference Library.md

 • **Business statistics:** Tourism statistics for Singapore and Southeast Asian countries; <br>
 • **Entrepreneurship:** How to apply for licences and set up catering business in Singapore; <br>
 • **Other business topics:** Business plans, marketing of products, Internet retailing, value innovation, financial planning, leadership, human resource management, etc.

+#### **Conclusion**

+The Lee Kong Chian Reference Library is continuously exploring new ways to improve its Business Collection and services to remain highly relevant to our business users.
+It has embarked on collaborations with industry partners, such as <a href="https://www.gobusiness.gov.sg/">https://www.gobusiness.gov.sg/</a>(a one-stop government portal for Singapore business) and International Enterprise Singapore, to provide email and telephone reference services to their clients.